 Best Drugstore: Maybelline New York Fit Me Loose Finishing Powder

 There are so many things we like about this drugstore staple.
-There’s a great array of shades to choose from (eight to be exact, a lot for a powder of any kind), the gentle mineral formula, and the shine-controlling, skin-smoothing effects, just to name a few.
+There’s a great range of shades to choose from (eight to be exact, a lot for a powder of any kind), it has a gentle mineral formula, and its shine-controlling, skin-smoothing effects, just to name a few.
 The wallet-friendly price tag is the cherry on top.

 Best Pressed Formula: Tom Ford Translucent Finishing Powder